ruchir594/NatOS/README.md

 ### Commands it can understand

-> Ok Nat, --Greetings--
+> Ok Nat, -- Greetings --

-> OK Nat, Call me <Heart wants what it wants>
+> OK Nat, Call me  -- Khal Drogo? --

 > Ok Nat, What time is it?